kylejones200/psis_4700_applied_ai/webslides/advanced_The-Future-of-AI-Workflows.md

 ## Summary

-Old AI workflows: manual and brittle.
+Old AI workflows: manual and brittle
 Future AI workflows: seamless, context-aware, and connected by design

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.